rustinphares/pdf2htmlEXwiki/Ideas.md

 Should you be familiar with a few in the list, it's very likely that you will find some ideas interesting below:

-TBE = To be explained by the mentor: a mentor will give a brief introduction to the topic, and list relative materials for the students to read.

 ## Support Vertical Writing Mode (CJK)
 In PDF, text in vertical writing mode are placed top-to-bottom instead of left-to-right.
 Currently such text is converted into images.